What Is a Government Debt Relief Program?

 Public Service Loan Forgiveness

 The Public Service Loan Forgiveness (PSLF) Program offers forgiveness for certain federal borrowers who work for eligible employers.
-You still have to pay something toward your loans but this could be a good debt relief option if you plan to work in public service.
+You still have to make minimum payments toward your loans under an income-driven repayment plan or standard 10-year repayment plan, but you could have your federal student loans forgiven if you work in public service for at least 10 years.

 To qualify for federal student loan forgiveness, you must: